-138 Greater Manchester Landscape Character Assessment GM Landscape Character & Sensitivity Report
+147 Greater Manchester Landscape Character Assessment GM Landscape Character & Sensitivity Report.

-139 Building for a Healthy Life - A Design Toolkit for neighbourhoods, streets, homes and public spaces Building for a Healthy Life
+148 Building for a Healthy Life - A Design Toolkit for neighbourhoods, streets, homes and public spaces Building for a Healthy Life.

-- highway network; new access and linkages into the site off the A560 Stockport Road together with the existing and proposed pedestrian and cycle network will be necessary. - 11.317 The GM Rail Prospectus articulates the future vision for rail with longer trains and more frequent services, and TfGM has committed in Our Five-Year Transport Delivery Plan to explore the options for delivering a Metro/tramtrain service on the Marple line with the potential to deliver greatly increased capacity and connectivity.
-Therefore, enhancing pedestrian and cycle connectivity between the site and the nearby Woodley station will be critical in improving a move away from private car use. - 11.318 It is also important that landscape, habitat and ecological features such as:

-Pole Bank Site of Biological Importance (Ancient Woodland); protected trees and woodlands; hedgerows; together with the array of watercourses and other green infrastructure are protected and managed as part of the comprehensive masterplan of the sites to maintain and enhance their conservation status and prevent habitat fragmentation. - 11.319 Open space and recreation areas comprise an essential element of both Garden City and Building for a Healthy Life principles, contributing to the creation of healthy and active communities.
-Sport England's Active Design140 and age friendly design principles141 should be incorporated as far as possible in the masterplanning of the site to encourage active lifestyle behaviour and play at all ages.
+- 11.315 Development of this site has the potential to create education, training and employment opportunities during the construction phase for local residents, thus bringing about benefits to these communities by providing locally accessible employment. - 11.316 Although the site is in a sustainable and accessible location, being well served by a high frequency bus service between Ashton-under-Lyne and Stockport, with convenient access to the Marple rail line at Woodley and the highway network; new access and linkages into the site off the A560 Stockport Road together with the existing and proposed pedestrian and cycle network will be necessary. - 11.317 The GM Rail Prospectus articulates the future vision for rail with longer trains and more frequent services, and TfGM has committed in Our Five-Year Transport Delivery Plan to explore the options for delivering a Metro/tramtrain service on the Marple line with the potential to deliver greatly increased capacity and connectivity.
+Therefore, enhancing pedestrian and cycle connectivity between the site and the nearby Woodley station will be critical in improving a move away from private car use. - 11.318 It is also important that landscape, habitat and ecological features such as: Pole Bank Site of Biological Importance (Ancient Woodland); protected trees and woodlands; hedgerows; together with the array of watercourses and other green infrastructure are protected and managed as part of the comprehensive masterplan of the sites to maintain and enhance their conservation status and prevent habitat fragmentation. - 11.319 Open space and recreation areas comprise an essential element of both Garden City and Building for a Healthy Life principles, contributing to the creation of healthy and active communities.
+Sport England's Active Design149 and age friendly design principles150 should be incorporated as far as possible in the masterplanning of the site to encourage active lifestyle behaviour and play at all ages.